wfkincaid/HanLab_notes/labnotebook.md

 ---
 Notebook while in the Han Lab
 ------------------------------
- run 'pandoc labnotebook.md -o labnotebook.html' followed by 'pydifft cpb labnotebook.md' to update and view html doc as a pdf
+run 'pandoc labnotebook.md -o labnotebook.html' followed by 'pydifft cpb labnotebook.md' to update and view html doc as a pdf I don't have it set yet to auto-update the .html each time the .md file is saved, because of this you do need to rerun both command above in sequence to see any most recently made changes
+	- this is slightly frustrating as you need to close and reopen the .html to do this

 ## July 2025